 Even though it’s peak tourist season and Skala is a popular beach town, there’s plenty of sun beds and sand to go around.
 Skala is a great base if you want to do a day cruise to Ithaca and Zakinthos, which is exactly what we did.
 This was our last morning in Skala so after breakfast we headed down for a quick swim (and beer!) before road tripping up north.
 It seemed like the whole town was out island hopping for the day, so even though it was almost 10am when we took this shot – there was hardly anyone else on the beach.

-The most beautiful scenes around every corner.
+When you’re island hopping around the Ionian Islands, you quickly get used to seeing beautiful scenes around every corner.
 I didn’t put my camera down the entire time on this boat trip around Zakynthos.
 The Blue Caves and rugged coastlines were absolutely spectacular.
 We did this as a day trip and stopped here after our visit to Shipwreck Beach.

 This tiny beach was so cute and a much needed rest spot on our day out on the boat.
 We stopped in the port town of Frikes and this beach was right next to all of the restaurants.
 Perfect for a quick swim and fresh seafood lunch.